kak2008/Local_Storage/README.md

 ### Installation

 In order to run this app.
-Download the repository, open it on XCode, build & run.
+Download the repository, open it on XCode, build & run

 ### Requirements